SilkRose/Pony/stories/dungeon-in-development/dungeon-in-development-meta.md

 - Twilight and Pinkie grow closer and even start dating during the story.
 - Have multiple devs so the development of the dungeon has more depth.
 - Show commit info for the latest build at the end of the chapter.
+  - Dev diaries instead of commit info?
+Would give the dev side more of a story.
 - Maybe list multiple commits per chapter.
 - Chapters will have a tittle and a build version.
   Example: `Underground & Overwhelmed | a-0.0.1-save-test-1`